Passover in Greece 2026: Why Israeli Families Choose Villa Lithos in Porto Rafti

 A Villa That Fits the Whole Family

-Villa Lithos sleeps up to eight guests across four bedrooms, which means it works for a family of two generations or even three if the children are young.
+Villa Lithos sleeps up to 22 guests across nine bedrooms and 8.5 bathrooms on a 5,000 m² private estate, which means it works for a single family, an extended multi-generational group, or two families travelling together.
 The communal spaces are generous: a large indoor dining area for a proper holiday meal, a fully equipped kitchen where you can prepare what you need, outdoor terraces with sea views, and a private pool.
 For Passover specifically, the ability to cook in your own kitchen and eat at your own table as a family is important.
 You are not negotiating with a hotel restaurant or adapting to someone else's schedule.
 The villa is yours entirely, and you set the rhythm of each day.

 April at Villa Lithos: What to Expect

-April in Porto Rafti is mild and sunny, with average daytime temperatures around 18 to 22 degrees Celsius and very little rain.
+April in Porto Rafti is mild and sunny.
+The Hellenic National Meteorological Service (HNMS) records average April daytime temperatures of 18 to 22 degrees Celsius for the wider Attica region, with very little rain.
 The sea temperature in April is around 17 degrees, cool enough to be refreshing on a warm afternoon but not the warmest swimming of the year.
 Families with children who want to swim will find the sea pleasant if they acclimatise gradually.
 The villa pool can be heated for those who prefer warmer water.
 The landscape is at its greenest in spring, the wildflowers are in bloom across the hillsides, and the tavernas are open without yet being busy.
 It is arguably the most beautiful month to be in Greece.

 Beaches and Outdoor Time